Gennaro Gattuso: Italy

+Style of management

+Tactically, Gattuso frequently uses the 4–3–3 formation as a manager, although he has been known to use the 3–4–3 and the 4–2–3–1.
+In contrast to his own defensive playing style, his teams instead tend to play out and build plays from the back, implementing a possession game based on technique and passing; his teams are also known for their intensity and team-work off the ball, using heavy pressing in order to win the ball back quickly.
+His style has therefore been likened to that of fellow former Napoli manager Maurizio Sarri's in the Italian media.
+Gattuso is also known for fostering a positive team spirit as a manager through his humour, and for placing an importance on his teams having a fighting mentality.

 Personal life

 Gattuso is married to Monica Romano, a Scottish woman of Italian descent.
-Her father Mario was a millionaire restaurateur who died in 2011, and her sister is television presenter Carla Romano.
+Her father, Mario, was a millionaire restaurateur who died in 2011, and her sister is television presenter Carla Romano.
 They have two children.

-In January 2010, Gattuso opened a fish shop in his home town of Corigliano Calabro.
+In January 2010, Gattuso opened a fish shop in his home town of Corigliano Calabro, in province of Cosenza.

 Gattuso is a Catholic, and when he played for Rangers, a club with a Protestant identity in the 1997–98 season, he alleged that his teammates ordered him to take off his crucifix necklace.

 Gattuso's sister, Francesca, died in June 2020 at the age of 37.
-She had been in intensive care since February.
+She had been in intensive care since February 2020.

 Gattuso suffers from an auto-immune disease named ocular myasthenia since his days as a footballer.
 He opened up about his illness in late 2020 after he appeared on the pitch wearing an eyepatch during several games.

 Media

 In December 2003, Gattuso participated on the Italian version of Who Wants to Be a Millionaire?, Chi vuol essere milionario?, alongside Christian Vieri during an episode organised for charity.
 The pair ended the game on the second-to-last question, winning €150,000.
-On the question before, when the pair were doubtful about the correct answer, Vincenzo Montella, one of the football players who were in the audience, invited them to walk away with €70,000 instead of taking the risk of answering incorrectly and dropping down to €16,000.
+On the question before, when the pair were doubtful about the correct answer, Vincenzo Montella, one of the football players who was in the audience, invited them to walk away with €70,000 instead of taking the risk of answering incorrectly and dropping down to €16,000.
 Vieri playfully suggested selling the player ("Ma vendetelo!"), while Gattuso jokingly asked for Montella to be sent out of the studio as he was behaving like a jinx ("Porta una sfiga Montella, mandatelo via!").

 Gattuso features in EA Sports' FIFA football video game series; he was included in the Ultimate Team Legends in FIFA 16 and later iterations of the game.